jasujm/tutina/README.md

 Tutina (Finnish for *shivering*) is a home automation tool for predicting and controlling indoor temperature.

-Tutina consists of three components
+Tutina consists of four Python packages
+ - `tutina.lib`, common utilities
- - `tutina-ai`, a machine learning model to predict indoor temperature
+ - `tutina.ai`, a machine learning model to predict indoor temperature
- - `tutina-app`, a webapp serving the predictions
+ - `tutina.app`, a web application serving the predictions
- - `tutina-ha`, a Home Assistant addon to interact with the model
+ - `tutina.ha`, a Home Assistant add-on to interact with the application

 Currently it's only collecting data and I've started developing the model.
 In the future, I want to use the model to answer questions like: